Zediwan/PyEvoSim/README.md

 To run the simulation you need to run the [main.py](code/simulation/main.py) file.

+From there currently the `Database` button is currently not implemented as we are working on merging the two parts of the project into one GUI.
+However by pressing `Simulation` the user gets into the world where he can toggle `paused` to enable the simulation running (also works with `spacebar`.

+In the `Options` menu the user can toggle wheter he wants to save the organisms, animals, plants to the database.
+(Note that `Create database` needs to be toggled for `Save "Animals / Plants" to database` to work).
+The `Screen` menu is not yet implemented and acts as a placeholder.

+In the topright is the toolbar wich has the following features:
+- `i` show information about an organism when pressing on the tile
+- `A` spawning animals
+- `P` spawning plants
+- `KA` killing animals
+- `KP` killing plants

+The user can find many more settings and options by traversing the menu on the right side.

+-`World` for editing the world defining functions and randomising their values.
+  - `Height` for scaling the general height of the world.
+  - `Moisture` for scaling the general moisture of the world.
+  - `Scale` for zooming in and out of the world (Note: does not change the animal / plant size).
+  - `Randomise Everything` to randomise all function values.

+-`Spawning` for spawning entities without the mouse
+  - `Num.
+Animals: ` enter a number of animals that should be spawned and press enter.
+  - `Num.
+PLants: ` enter a number of plants that should be spawned and press enter.

+The following submenus are currently under construction and not completely properly structured but feel free to check them out and play around.

+-`Entities`

+-`DNA`

 ### Database
 To access, filter and query the database, you need to run the [gui.py](code/database/gui.py) file.